YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 For example, :code:`mupip journal -extract=ydb.mjl -forward -detail` is a valid command which performs forward processing to extract detailed journal records to ydb.mjf.
 However, :code:`mupip journal -extract -redirect=ydb.dat=test/ydb.dat -forward` is an invalid command because REDIRECT is not compatible with EXTRACT.

 MUPIP JOURNAL manipulates an inactive journal file that is available for exclusive (standalone) use.
-You can transcribe Journal files to tape.
-However, you must always restore them to disk for processing by MUPIP JOURNAL.

 Press CTRL+C to stop JOURNAL processing.
 A JOURNAL command that terminates abnormally by operator action or error produces an incomplete result.
 In this case, the resulting database may be corrupt.
 If you stop a JOURNAL operation by mistake, reissue the command to produce the proper result for RECOVER (or ROLLBACK) BACKWARD.
 For RECOVER FORWARD, restore the database from backup and reissue the command.